giellalt/lang-rmg/rmg.md

 ---

 Nouns
-Nouns in the Traveller Norwegian language are things.
+Nouns in the Balkan Romani language are things.

 * * *